Constitution, A Man Made Law

 • A rule or order that it is advisable or obligatory to observe

 From the dictionary definitions above, one can understand law as practices, rules, customs and order, that is made by a competent authority in a society or organization, which becomes binding and is obligatory to be observed within that particular society or organization.
 The constitution is the system of these beliefs, customs, rules and laws by which a society or organization functions, all explicitly defined and compiled in a document.
-Note that the constitution is not exclusively reserved to state affairs, and is used in private organizations, non government organizations, enterprises etc, but the discussion here about the constitution will focus on the state affairs.
+Note that the constitution is not exclusively reserved to state affairs, and is used in private organizations, non-government organizations, enterprises etc, but the discussion here about the constitution will focus on the state affairs.

 So, how are the laws contained in the constitutions made?

-The important thing to note here is that, the constitution is primarily meant for the people’s interest and welfare, is enacted by the people via their representatives and will be enforced also by people, via the law enforcement agencies.
-So, the crux of the matter is actually the people.
+So, the crux of the matter is primarily about the people.
 Without people, there won’t be anyone to make laws, there certainly won’t be anyone to make the laws for and therefore there won’t be any need for the constitution.
-This is why the constitution is considered as law made by man for man.
+This is why the Constitution is simply a collection of laws made by man, for man.

-As humans, however, we are inherently prone to divergent and sometimes even conflicting opinions of what is individually considered to be right.
-This could be attributed to people’s different growth backgrounds, educational levels, life experiences, personal / group interests, religious affiliations or business interests as well as sentiments and emotions.
-Also worth noting is an inherent Human Error, that is wired in every individual, and could manifest itself during a decision making process, giving room for potential error of judgement.
-Consequently, it is important to acknowledge that the lawmakers, being also human beings, are very much vulnerable to these human wired factors.
+Also worth noting is an inherent Human Error, which is wired in every individual, and could manifest itself during a decision-making process, giving room for potential error of judgement.
+Consequently, it is important to acknowledge that lawmakers, being also human beings, are very much vulnerable to these human-wired factors.
 They are therefore susceptible to any or multiple of these factors, which can potentially affect the laws they made or voted for, the ones in the making, or those yet to be made.

-Considering the vulnerabilities mentioned above, it is therefore inevitable that some form of standard is adhered to, in the process of making laws for the constitution.
-The majority of the laws in the constitution will fall in any of the three general categories: the people, the State or property.
-Since the interest and welfare of the people are considered central when making laws for the constitution of a country, it will be appropriate for such laws to lean towards the yardsticks of the fundamental human rights.
+Since the interest and welfare of the people are considered central when making laws for the constitution of a country, it will be appropriate for such laws to lean towards the yardsticks of fundamental human rights.
 Secondly, since the laws are meant for the people, they should be easy to interpret, logical and easy to understand such that ambiguities or litigation are excluded.
-To achieve this, it is therefore necessary that these laws stay in conformity within the three basic laws of thought, also known as the three laws of logic.
+To achieve this, it is therefore necessary that these laws stay in conformity with the three basic laws of thought, also known as the three laws of logic.
 Let us briefly examine the proffered standards for better understanding.

 The Fundamental Human Rights: this refers to those rights that are inherent to every individual, by virtue of being human and alive.
-These include right to life, freedom, liberty, fair-hearing, and many more, that altogether total thirty (30) in number, as recognized by the United Nations.
+These include right to life, freedom, liberty, fair hearing, and many more, that altogether total thirty (30) in number, as recognized by the United Nations.
 For a full list of them, visit the page on Fundamental Human Rights.

 The Basic Laws of Thought

 (the three laws of logic): Wikipedia explains this as the fundamental axiomatic rules upon which rational discourse itself is often considered to be based.
-It goes further to include that they are taken as laws that guide and underlie everyone’s thinking, thoughts, expressions, discussions, etc. There are three of these laws: the law of identity, the law of excluded middle and the law of non contradiction.
+It goes further to include that they are taken as laws that guide and underlie everyone’s thinking, thoughts, expressions, discussions, etc. There are three of these laws: the law of identity, the law of excluded middle and the law of non-contradiction.

 1. The law of identity: this law talks about the uniqueness of an object or a thing.
 In other words, a mango can only be a mango, and cannot be an orange.
 If a particular fruit is a mango, then it cannot be said that it is not a mango, or said to be an orange.
 It will always be a mango, maintaining that identity and will always remain consistent and true to only that description.